What Is the Loan Underwriting Process?

 - Minimum Bank Balance

 - Annual Revenue

 Business Checking Account

 Having a business checking account is necessary for business.
-If you’ve a business checking account along with your personal account, a lender will perceive you’re serious about your business and its finances.
+If you have a business checking account along with your personal account, a lender will perceive you’re serious about your business and its finances.

 Frequency of Deposits

 If your frequency of deposits is consistent and foreseeable, you’ll be considered stable.
 This can be achieved by creating a flexible payment plan for suppliers and major clients to ensure frequent deposits into your bank account.
 You can also improve your banking habits by simply transferring money from other sources into your bank account frequently.
 They want to see an active business account.

 Minimum Bank Balance

 Maintaining a minimum balance as a cushion into your bank account is another way to improve your chances of approval.
 Having an average daily balance of $2,500 over the last three to four months is suggested well.
 Having this cushion can help you manage your cash flow flux.